2BDM/programming_for_iot_applications_project/device_connector/README.md

     - **available_services**: list of supported communication protocols for communicating (i.e., giving commands) to the actuator
     - **service_details**: additional information related to the specified communication protocols
 - **last_update**: timestamp (YYYY-MM-DD hh:mm:ss) the information was last updated

+---

+## Device agents

+The following device agents have been provided:

+- DHT11: temperature and humidity sensor
+- BMP180: atmospheric pressure